 #6613, Directed by Sally McDonald

-RYAN comes to JACK and BRAD about his letter of termination from Victoria.
-Both want to know what Ryan wants them to do about it and tell him that he is closely associated with people in the company, namely Neil and Jill, that do not see the takeover as a productive thing.
-In fact, Ryan is primarily where he's at because of the generosity of Victor.
-Ryan tells them that he has worked quite productively and has earned everything he's been given.
-Disgusted, Ryan finally says that he shouldn't have to defend himself to anyone and he'll look into the job offers he's had in the last several months.
-Jack stops him and tells Ryan that he could be an asset to the company and they decide to override Victoria's decision and keep Ryan on the job.
-Ryan seems genuinely relieved and tells them he'll go back to his office now and get some work accomplished.
-Privately, Jack and Brad discuss Ryan's value to their plans and Brad wonders if this display of loyalty is genuine.
-Jack comments that if Ryan is in secret allegiance with the Newmans, they'll find out soon enough because he intends to give Ryan some just enough rope to hang himself should his loyalty be an act.
-He'll rue the day he double-crossed them so Jack intends to keep an eye on Ryan personally.
+Jack stopped Ryan and said that he could be an asset to the company, and they decided to override Victoria's decision and keep Ryan on the job.
+Ryan seemed genuinely relieved and said he'd go back to his office immediately and get some work accomplished.
+Privately, Jack and Brad discussed Ryan's value to their plans, and Brad wondered if the display of loyalty was genuine.
+Jack commented that if Ryan was in secret allegiance with the Newmans, they'd find out soon enough because he intended to give Ryan just enough rope to hang himself should his loyalty be an act.
+He'd rue the day he double-crossed them, so Jack intended to keep an eye on Ryan personally.

-RAMONA offers to hike back into town and get gas for CHET.
-Then she could drive Victor away from the compound so no one would know where Chet lives.
-Chet says he'll think about it but resents that fact that Victor is the kind of rich, greedy man who ruins things for the rest of the world.
-Ramona comments that Victor is pushing all the wrong buttons with Chet.
-Changing the subject, Chet wishes Ramona would stay longer -- or possibly not leave at all, but he knows that will never happen because it's her nature to come and go as her spirit leads her.
-Chet tells her that this time, she's going to stay a few days extra and that's all there is to it.
-Ramona smiles and they kiss.
+Ramona offered to hike back into town and get gas for Chet.
+Then, she could drive Victor away from the compound so no one would know where Chet lived.
+Chet said he'd think about it but resented that Victor was the kind of rich, greedy man who ruined things for the rest of the world.
+Ramona commented that Victor was pushing all the wrong buttons with Chet.
+Changing the subject, Chet wished Ramona would stay longer -- or possibly not leave at all -- but he knew that would never happen because it was her nature to "come and go" as her spirit led her.
+Chet told her that "this time," she was going to stay a few days extra, and that was all there was to it.
+Ramona smiled, and they kissed.

-VICTOR is able to get gas out of the fuel line of the truck and save it in a jar.
-He plans to use it in some way to alert search planes so he'll be rescued.
-When Chet arrives to check on him, Victor tells him that he's discovered a control panel that gives electricity to a fence gate for opening and closing.
-He knows that Chet is keeping something from him.
-Chet finds this humorous and tells Victor to keep busy by trying to discover more about what makes the place work.
-Victor just might decide that he likes the "natural order" of life there.
+Victor was able to get gas out of the fuel line of the truck and save it in a jar.
+He planned to use it in some way to alert search planes so he'd be rescued.
+When Chet arrived to check on him, Victor said that he'd discovered a control panel that gave electricity to a fence gate for opening and closing.
+He knew that Chet was keeping something from him.
+Chet found that humorous and told Victor to keep busy by trying to discover more about what made the place work.
+Victor just might decide that he liked the "natural order" of life there.

-After NICK agrees for AL to stay, Al walks around the house looking at the nice furnishings of the home, commenting that it must be nice to have all the money you need.
-Nick tells him to go if he's there to bellyache.
-Al finally tells Nick that he will take him to Millie for the sum of $25,000.
-At first Nick balks at the idea, but Al reminds him that Millie could push the edge of the envelope in their custody battle.
-Nick asks Al to let him talk it over with Sharon, but he's sure they can arrange an agreement.
-Nick then orders Al out of the house and he's escorted off the property by the security guard.
+After Nick agreed for Al to stay, Al walked around the house, looking at the nice furnishings of the home, commenting that it had to be nice to have all the money a person could need.
+Nick told him to go if he was there to bellyache.
+Al finally told Nick that he would take Nick to Millie for the sum of $25,000.
+At first, Nick balked at the idea, but Al reminded him that Millie could push the edge of the envelope in their custody battle.
+Nick asked Al to let him talk it over with Sharon, but he was sure they could arrange an agreement.
+Nick then ordered Al out of the house, and the security guard escorted Al off the property.

-Raymond Becker's old law partner, ANN CORRINER, comes to see PAUL while CHRIS is there.
-Ms. Corriner mistakes Chris for Alice's lawyer, but Chris tells her Cassie and Sharon's story and that she needs any information Ms. Corriner can give, but reminds her that is not a deposition.
-Ms. Corriner affirms that Cassie's adoption is legal -- she looked over the papers herself because she thinks Alice is such an abominable person.
-She can't believe that Alice is still the legal mother but Chris explains that the biological mother was hesitant to file papers and so now they're up against a much-determined Alice, who has a cutthroat lawyer.
-Ms. Corriner can't give her anymore information but agrees to testify if she's needed.
-Chris tells her she'll be in contact.
+Raymond Becker's old law partner, Ann Corriner, went to see Paul while Christine was there.
+Ms. Corriner mistook Christine for Alice's lawyer, but Christine told her Cassie and Sharon's story and that she needed any information Ms. Corriner could give but reminded her it was not a deposition.
+Ms. Corriner affirmed that Cassie's adoption was legal -- she had looked over the papers herself because she thought Alice was such an abominable person.
+She couldn't believe that Alice was still the legal mother, but Christine explained that the biological mother had been hesitant to file papers, so they were up against a much-determined Alice, who had a cutthroat lawyer.
+Ms. Corriner couldn't give her any more information but agreed to testify if she were needed.
+Christine said she'd be in contact.

-A despondent MARY is straightening the items on the mantle and sighs, "Oh Carl," when she comes across his picture.
-Paul stops by to check on her and tells her that she doesn't have to hide the hurt he knows she feels from him.
-Mary admits that she has had a rough time since Carl went back to Norfolk, but he's "Jim Bradley" now.
-Paul asks about Charlie and Mary admits that Charlie's called a number of times but she can't give him what he wants or needs.
-Paul leaves and awhile later the doorbell rings as Mary is coming from upstairs.
-To her astonishment, she finds RUTH standing on her doorstep and immediately asks Ruth if something has happened to Carl.
+A despondent Mary was straightening the items on the mantel and sighed, "Oh Carl," when she happened across his picture.
+Paul stopped by to check on her and told her that she didn't have to hide from him the hurt he knew she felt.
+Mary admitted that she'd had a rough time since Carl had gone back to Norfolk, but he was living as "Jim Bradley."
+Paul asked about Charlie, and Mary admitted that Charlie had called a number of times, but she couldn't give him what he wanted or needed.
+Paul left, and awhile later, the doorbell rang as Mary was returning from upstairs.
+To her astonishment, she found Ruth standing on her doorstep and immediately asked Ruth if something had happened to Carl.